telerik/blazor-docs/components/grid/editing/popup.md

 # Grid PopUp Editing

 Popup editing lets the user click an [Edit command button]({%slug components/grid/columns/command%}) on the row, and a popup shows up with all its editable columns open up for changes.
 They can then click the `Save` button in the dialog to submit the changes to the model.
-This fires the `OnUpdate` event of the grid where your code receives the updated model so you can work with the data (for example, to call the `SaveChanges()` method of your context).
+This fires the `OnUpdate` event of the grid where your code receives the updated model so you can work with the data (for example, to call the appropriate method of your service).

 In a similar fashion, the `Cancel`, `Delete` command buttons and the `Add` toolbar button fire events on the grid to let you handle the data source operations.